Gravel Cycling, Bike Trekking & Bike Packing - Why bicycle adventure is booming

-Don’t worry if it all seems a bit confusing, it's worth noting to start off with that there are blurry edges around all the various definitions below, with riders often not describing themselves as being a certain type of cyclist or doing one thing or the other.
+Don’t worry if it all seems a bit confusing - there are blurry edges around all the various definitions used in adventure cycling, with riders often not describing themselves as being a certain type of cyclist or doing one thing or the other.

 Bikes used in adventure riding can be very different too – before gravel became a thing, people would often ride hardtail mountain bikes to go out on multi-day adventures, and many still do.